treeverse/lakeFS/docs/howto/catalog_exports.md

 ## How it works

-There are several well known formats that exist today that could help export existing tables in lakeFS into a "native" object store representation which don't require copying the data outside of lakeFS.
+Several well known formats exist today let you export existing tables in lakeFS into a "native" object store representation which does not require copying the data outside of lakeFS.

 Since these are metadata representations, they are applied using hooks to automate the process.